almost/through2-concurrent/README.md

 amounts of time).

-Build using [through2](https://github.com/rvagg/through2) and has the same API with the exception of an extra `concurrency` option.
+Build using [through2](https://github.com/rvagg/through2) and has the same API with the exception of an extra `maxConcurrency` option.

 Non-`objectMode` streams are supported for completeness but I'm not sure they'd be useful for anything.